-Betamax was launched in May 1975.
+The first Betamax VCR, LV-1901, was launched in 1975.
 That was about a year before JVC released its VHS tape.

 It boasted a separate tuner, allowing you to watch one show while recording another for later viewing.